Will AI Replace Photojournalists? The Camera Never Lies — But AI Edits Do

 AI can auto-edit your photos and write captions in seconds.
 But can it dodge tear gas to capture the image that changes public opinion?
 Photojournalists face 27% automation risk.

 Your photos are already being edited by AI.
-Adobe's generative fill, Luminar's sky replacement, automated cropping algorithms — they are changing what happens after you press the shutter.
-But the 27% automation risk for photojournalists tells a story about what AI cannot touch.
+Adobe's generative fill, Luminar's sky replacement, automated cropping algorithms, real-time noise reduction in Lightroom — they are changing what happens after you press the shutter.
+But the 27% automation risk for photojournalists tells a story about what AI cannot touch: the physical act of being present at history while it unfolds.
 [Fact]

 The question is not whether AI will change photojournalism.
-It already has.
+It already has, dramatically and irreversibly.
 The question is whether it will replace the person holding the camera.

 The Split Between Desk Work and Field Work

 Photojournalists show 45% overall AI exposure in 2025, which puts them squarely in the medium-transformation zone.
-[Fact] But that average hides a dramatic split between two halves of the job.
+[Fact] But that average hides a dramatic split between two halves of the job that are moving in opposite directions.

 Why the Camera Needs a Human Behind It